Trusted WordPress tutorials, when you need them most.

 A super cache static file helps conserve server resources, serve an old site that is not being updated anymore, and improve site speed by serving static content only.

 To start, head over to the ‘Preload’ tab in the WP Super Cache plugin.
-Next, you can set the time for refreshing the preload cache files.
+Next, you can set the time for refreshing the preloaded cache files.

 By default, the plugin will set it to 600 minutes, but you can decrease the time if you publish multiple articles every day.

-Do remember that pre-loading your entire WordPress site takes some time and consumes a lot of resources on your server.
-You can leave it to 0 if you do not want your static files to expire ever unless you manually refresh the cache.
+Remember that pre-loading your entire WordPress site takes some time and consumes a lot of your server’s resources.
+You can leave it to 0 if you don’t want your static files to expire ever, unless you manually refresh the cache.

-After that, make sure that you check the boxes for ‘Preload mode (garbage collection disabled.
+After that, make sure to check the boxes for ‘Preload mode (garbage collection disabled.
 Recommended).’
 You can also enable preloads for different tags, categories, and other taxonomies on your website.

 The plugin also offers an option to get email alerts whenever your files are refreshed.
 By default, it will use the ‘No Email’ setting, but you can change it by choosing an option from the dropdown menu.